-6.3.
+8.3.
 Simulation of Generic Systems by Argus Systems

-Lemma 16 shows that the Argus controller propagates enough information about aborts so that every operation π "knows about" (stores in done(s)(π)) every abort that affects it.
+Lemma 14 shows that the Argus controller propagates enough information about aborts so that every operation π "knows about" (in done(s)(π)) every abort that affects it.
 The following lemma shows that the information in done(s), combined with the precondition on commits of accesses, is enough to ensure that Argus systems simulate filtered systems.

-Lemma 17: Every Argus schedule is a filtered schedule.
+Lemma 15: Every Argus schedule is a filtered schedule.

 Proof: The proof is by induction on the lengths of Argus schedules.
 The basis, length 0, is trivial.
 For the inductive step, let α be an Argus schedule of the form $\alpha'\pi$, where π is a single operation.
 Let s_A be a state of the Argus controller after α' , and let s_F be the state of the filtered controller after α' .
 (Notice that the state of the filtered controller is uniquely defined by α' , while the state of the Argus controller is not.)
-Examining the usual cases, the only one that is not immediate is where $\pi = \text{COMMIT}(T, v)$ and T is an access.
+The only case that is not immediate is where $\pi = \text{COMMIT}(T,v)$ and T is an access.
 So assume that this is the case.

-We must show that π is enabled in s{F} .
+We must show that π is enabled in s_F .
 This amounts to showing that if T' is an ancestor of T, then ABORT(T') does not affect π in α .
 Suppose the contrary: that $\phi = ABORT(T')$, for some ancestor T' of T, and that φ affects π in α .
 Since T has no children, φ affects $\psi = REQUEST_COMMIT(T,v)$ in α' .
-By Lemma 16, T' $\in done(s{A})(\psi)$.
+By Lemma 14, T' $\in done(s_A)(\psi)$.
 But this violates the precondition for π in the Argus controller. \Box